originalgrego/ssf2xj-turbo-fix/README.md

 Modifies SSF2XJ's turbo handling to eliminate level speed variations.

-Mame Installation:
+# Mame Installation:
  Apply each of the IPS files to the corresponding rom files from either the ssf2xjr1d or ssf2xjdi unencrypted rom sets.

+# MiSTer:
-For MiSTer users a MRA file has been supplied, ssf2xjr1d will need to be available on the device.
+  A MRA file has been supplied, ssf2xjr1d will need to be available on the device.

 About this hack: